-The Recovery Fund was established on October 1, 1999, as mandated by NRS 624.470 and is funded by licensed residential contractors through annual assessments.
+The Recovery Fund was established on October 1, 1999, as mandated by NRS 624.470 and is funded by the licensees through annual assessments.
 The assessments must be used to pay eligible claims made by owners of single-family residences who are damaged by the failure of a licensed residential contractor to adequately perform qualified services.